Gracie

 In August 2024, a good thing happened to me and my nine other companions.
 We ended up in a shelter in Virginia for a short stay.
 My lucky day (along with siblings Sumo, Mame and Brownie) was our transfer to Appalachian Great Pyrenees Rescue (AGPR).
 We were very underweight, suffered from mange (practically hairless), had infected ears, eyes and incredibly long nails, and were emotionally detached.

 But that all changed.
 Oh, by the way, my name is Gracie and I'm the younger sister.
 We think I was two years old when I arrived at AGPR.
 Thanks to all the loving and caring people at AGPR, I am beautiful, have a lovely coat, and have learned how to love and trust.
-My human friends are so happy to see me enjoy my outings with volunteers and my new BFF, Cole (a young male Pyr with lots of energy).
+My human friends are so happy to see me enjoy my outings with volunteers and my new BFF, Frost (a young male Pyr who is very shy but loves to play).

 In August 2024, a good thing happened to me and my nine other companions.
 We ended up in a shelter in Virginia for a short stay.
 My lucky day (along with siblings Sumo, Mame and Brownie) was our transfer to Appalachian Great Pyrenees Rescue (AGPR).
 We were very underweight, suffered from mange (practically hairless), had infected ears, eyes and incredibly long nails, and were emotionally detached.

 But that all changed.
 Oh, by the way, my name is Gracie and I'm the younger sister.
 We think I was two years old when I arrived at AGPR.
 Thanks to all the loving and caring people at AGPR, I am beautiful, have a lovely coat, and have learned how to love and trust.
-My human friends are so happy to see me enjoy my outings with volunteers and my new BFF, Cole (a young male Pyr with lots of energy).
+My human friends are so happy to see me enjoy my outings with volunteers and my new BFF, Frost (a young male Pyr who is very shy but loves to play).

 A volunteer did a DNA test on all four of us just because she was curious.
 I came back 71% Great Pyrenees and 27% Maremma...hard to believe with my colors and my more petite size, but all that is important is that I am lovely and ready for a forever family.